Parthasarathi Chakraborty: Research and contributions

 The major contributions made by Chakraborty in the field of Environmental Geochemistry (particularly in the field of trace and toxic metal speciation in marine systems) are described below:

-Since the marine systems are dynamic in nature and never at chemical equilibrium, He realized that chemical-equilibrium-based approach to do metal speciation would give wrong estimates of labile metal concentrations (which are widely correlated with ecotoxicity) in marine sediments.
+Since the marine systems are dynamic in nature and never at chemical equilibrium, He realized that a chemical-equilibrium-based approach to metal speciation would give wrong estimates of labile metal concentrations (which are widely correlated with ecotoxicity) in marine sediments.
 He improved kinetics-based approaches to understand metals speciation and their bioavailability in estuarine/coastal and deep sea systems.
 His research focuses on developing and applying a wide range of kinetic methods for chemical speciation in marine/estuarine sediment systems, each with its own characteristic timescale of measurement.
-An important achievement of his research is to advance the science of metal speciation by identifying the analytical timescale of measurement as the critical parameter for defining the chemical species in coastal and marine sediment system.
+An important achievement of his research is to advance the science of metal speciation by identifying the analytical timescale of measurement as the critical parameter for defining the chemical species in the coastal and marine sediment system.
 The ability of the speciation techniques (multi-method approach) to provide a chemically significant description of the kinetics of metal-natural ligands interaction in sediment suggests that the metal and ligand exchange reactions precede mainly by the disjunctive mechanism (complete dissociation of ML), a fundamental process in coastal marine systems.
 He showed that kinetics-based approach provides the actual metal speciation instead of the current practice of chemical equilibrium speciation.
 This kinetic based is expected to promote wider acceptance of the approach by regulatory agencies.

 He has demonstrated the effects of Ligand Field Stabilization Energy, water exchange rate, Jahn Teller distortion of transition metals on their speciation and bioavailability in estuarine and coastal sediments.
-This is for the first time that these effects have been described in sediments.
+This is the first time that these effects have been described in sediments.
 This research is directly relevant for researchers in geochemistry as it will help provide a better understanding of metal–natural ligand interactions in marine environments.